AtOnceCo/best-chatgpt-prompts-ai/README.md

 10. "Create a brand awareness campaign for a travel agency specializing in luxury adventure trips, including strategies for content marketing, social media, paid advertising, and experiential marketing to inspire and engage potential travelers."

 ### AI Image Prompts
+Whether you need AI prompts for images or want to use an AI image generator, the general style is the same for ChatGPT, Midjourney, Stable Diffusion, and other AI image tools.

 #### Midjourney Prompts
+Midjourney is one of the best AI image generators, so you can use pretty much any AI art prompt: just make it super detailed.

 1."Generate a high-resolution image of a serene mountain landscape during sunrise, with mist rising from the valleys and birds flying in the distance."
 2."Create a detailed image of a bustling market scene in a medieval European town, with vendors selling fruits, vegetables, and various goods, and people going about their daily activities."
 3."Generate an intricate image of an underwater coral reef teeming with colorful fish, sea turtles, and vibrant coral formations."